Driving on the Beach

 Beach Driving Fee & Guidelines

-- Driving on the beach comes with a small fee of $20 per vehicle which allows for an entire day of beach driving and parking.
+- Driving on the beach comes with a small fee of $20 per vehicle, per day which allows for an entire day of beach driving and parking.
 In an effort to conserve our natural resources, beach access is limited to specific sections of the beach and is dependent on tide conditions.

 - Beach Guidelines & Safety include not exceeding a maximum of 10 mph, with headlights on and windows down for safety, and of course, no texting.

 Questions?
-While at the beach, feel free to contact one of our friendly Volusia County Beach Patrol officials for assistance.
-Please contact them at email@example.com and 386-239-7873 or contact us.
+While at the beach, feel free to contact one of our friendly Volusia County Beach Safety officials for assistance.
+Please contact them at email@example.com, call 386-239-7873, or go to their website at Volusia.org, or contact us.
 We're here to help!